 About This Topic

-In business systems, security is paramount.
-Unauthorized access or data leaks can damage a company's reputation.
-This project adopted a defense-in-depth security design to ensure small businesses can use it with confidence.
+This project adopted a defense-in-depth security design so small businesses can use it with confidence.

 Defense in Depth

-Relying on a single defense measure is risky.
-By defending with multiple layers, even if one is breached, the next layer provides protection.
+With multiple layers, even if one is breached, the next layer still provides protection.

 Verify legitimate access with secret token